Tips for Dealing with Smokey & Stressful Times

 This article was originally written in 2020.
 It stands just as relevant today, as it will tomorrow.
 With climate change, and this country’s historic fire suppression techniques, we are bound to continue to see catastrophic wildfires.
 With fires, comes smoke, displaced families, loss of wildlife & habitat, burning of sacred sites, loss of ground cover that prevents mud & landslides, and so much more.

 I want to take a moment to honor and thank all the wildland fire fighters out there, working hard to contain these fires.
 The work is hard - from digging fire line, sawing through brush, night shifts to mop-up.
 So much mop-up… It’s hard to believe this was an environment I worked in for six fire seasons myself.
-How on earth did I do it?

 How do we “take care” in times like these?